edvler/yii2-adldap-module/docs/USAGE_WITH_USER_MODEL.md

 ## Task 1 - Basic installation
 ### 1. Configure yii2-adldap-module as described in the main README.md.
-This means your LDAP servers, base_dn and so on are set in the web.conf (basic template) / main.conf (advanced template).
+This means your LDAP servers, base_dn and so on are set in the config/web.conf (basic template) OR common/config/main.conf (advanced template).

 ### 2. Configure Database.
 See http://www.yiiframework.com/doc-2.0/guide-start-databases.html#configuring-db-connection